Petroleum Acreage Release Canning Basin

 - There are more than 130 giant and supergiant oilfields and gasfields with Paleozoic sources and reservoirs that are similar to the Canning Basin, including basins in North America, North Africa, and the North Caspian Basin of Kazakhstan and Russia

-- Further exploration could be highly successful based on the presence of five discovered oilfields, new gas discoveries, widespread and numerous petroleum shows, a huge shale gas potential, and low well density
+- Further exploration could be highly successful based on the presence of five discovered oilfields, new gas discoveries, widespread and numerous petroleum shows, and low well density

 - There are established pathways to markets: Oil is being trucked to the Kwinana oil refinery in the Perth metropolitan area and, in the past, it was also exported from the port of Broome